apify/apify-docs/docs/actors/development/state_persistence.md

 ### [](#code-examples)Code examples

-To persist state manually, you can use the example below.
+To persist state manually, you can use the [Apify.events](https://docs.apify.com/actors/development/state-persistence?version=update/state-persistence) method in the Apify SDK.

 ```javascript
 Apify.events.on('migrating', () => {